 This routine contains the initial processing tasks for all ACS CCD data.
-These tasks are listed in operational order in table 3.4.
+These tasks are listed in operational order in Table 3.3.
 The bulk of this routine was based on the code for CALSTIS1.
-Input to ACSCCD will be an image list or single image which is either automatically called by CALACS or input directly by the user.
 ACSCCD processes each image in the input list one at a time, using the header keywords to determine which calibrations are performed.
 Upon completion of ACSCCD, the overscan regions will be trimmed from the image and an output image with the file extension 'blv_tmp.fits' is created.

-Table 3.4: ACSCCD processing tasks
+Table 3.3: ACSCCD processing tasks

-doNoise Initialize error array

-doDQI Initialize data quality array

-doAtoD Perform AtoD correction (currently skipped)

-doBlev Subtract bias level from overscan region

-doBias Subtract bias image

-doFlash Subtract post-flash image

-Final Output Output overscan-trimmed or full image

-doNoise - Error Array Initialization
+doNoise Initialize error array doDQI Initialize data quality array doAtoD Perform AtoD correction (currently skipped) doBlev Subtract bias level from overscan region doBias Subtract bias image doFlash Subtract post-flash image (if required) Final Output Output overscan-trimmed or full image doNoise - Error Array Initialization

-- Header Switch: None
+Header Switch: None

-- Reference File: CCDTAB
+- Reference File: CCDTAB (ccd.fits)

-First, the image error array must be initialized.
+The first processing step is initializing the image error array.
 The doNoise function examines the ERR extension of the input data to determine the state of the array.
 Input 'raw.fits' images delivered by Generic Conversion will contain a NULL ERR array, defined by the keywords NPIX1, NPIX2 and PIXVALUE, where PIXVALUE=0.
 If the ERR array has already been expanded and contains values other than zero, then this function does nothing.
 Otherwise, CALACS will initialize the array and doNoise will assign a simple noise model.

-The noise model reads the science array and for each pixel calculates the error value σ (in DN for CCD, in counts for MAMA):
+The noise model reads the science array and for each pixel calculates the error value σ (in DN for the CCD, in counts for the MAMA):